argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 ![Zitadel Application Setup Step 4](../../assets/zitadel-application-4.png "Zitadel Application Setup Step 4")

 After clicking **Create** you will be shown the `ClientId` and the `ClientSecret` for your application.
 Make sure to copy the ClientSecret as you will not be able to retrieve it after closing this window.
-For our example the following values are used:
+For our example, the following values are used:
 - ClientId: `227060711795262483@argocd-project`
 - ClientSecret: `UGvTjXVFAQ8EkMv2x4GbPcrEwrJGWZ0sR2KbwHRNfYxeLsDurCiVEpa5bkgW0pl0`